TokTok/spec/spec.md

 Kill peer messages are used to indicate that a peer has quit the group chat.
 It is sent by the one quitting the group chat right before they quit it.

-name change messages are used to change or set the name of the peer sending it.
+Name change messages are used to change or set the name of the peer sending it.
 They are also sent by a joining peer right after receiving the list of peers in order to tell others what their name is.

-title change packets are used to change the title of the group chat and can be sent by anyone in the group chat.
+Title change packets are used to change the title of the group chat and can be sent by anyone in the group chat.

 Chat and action messages are used by the group chat peers to send messages to